explaingit

 TLDR

-A collection of classic algorithms and data structures implemented in Java for learning.
-Browse, understand, and run code examples without setup.
+A collection of classic algorithms and data structures implemented in readable Java code, built for learning and interview prep, not for production use.

 Mindmap